01 of 18

-Rather, it's fruit preserved in syrup that gains quite a kick from a healthy jolt of powdered mustard seed or mustard oil, and it's one of the standard condiments served with boiled meats in Northern Italy (bollito misto).
-Today it's also often served as an accompaniment to cheeses or charcuterie.
+You may think this is a recipe for an Italian mustard due to its name, but, although Italian mostarda does contain mustard, it's only distantly related to the yellow stuff in the squeeze bottle.
+Instead, it's fruit preserved in syrup that gains quite a kick from a healthy jolt of powdered mustard seed or mustard oil.
+As such, it's one of the standard condiments served with boiled meats in Northern Italy.
+Today, it's also often served as an accompaniment to cheeses or charcuterie.

 Though you'll find it from Piemonte on through the Veneto and down into Emilia-Romagna, the best-known mostarda is that from the Lombardy town of Cremona, made with whole fruits that acquire a voluptuous firmness during the preparation.